Skip to main content

 Availability and considerations

-• The Developer agent is available in the Studio IDE only.
-It's not available in VS Code or the dbt CLI.
+• Where it runs: Supported in the Studio IDE only, all deployment types.
+Not supported in VS Code or the dbt CLI.

 Using the Developer agent